Colchester Institute Skip To Main Content

 The College will ensure that parents, carers and stakeholders are aware of the College’s commitment to Safeguarding by including its commitment to this in corporate publications including on the College website.

-26. Recruitment of Staff and Volunteers
+26. Recruitment of Staff, Volunteers, Contractors

 Volunteers to the College where regulated activity will be taking place will also require an Enhanced DBS check and the barred list checked.